eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

 It's possible, likely even.
 From our point of view, a type class is a type satisfied by the metatype of a type.
-Indeed, we view type classes as a kind of support for reified types.
+Indeed, we view a type class as a kind of reified type argument.
-Since Ceylon will definitely support reified types with typesafe metatypes, it's not unreasonable to consider providing the ability to introduce an additional type to the metatype of a type.
+Since Ceylon already supports reified types with typesafe metatypes, it's not unreasonable to consider providing the ability to introduce an additional type to the metatype of a type.
 Then we would support _metatype constraints_ of form `T is Metatype`, for example:

 <!-- try: -->
     Num sum<Num>(Num* numbers)